 It’s not difficult to get a real estate license.
 Understanding the state and national real estate concepts is the hardest part.
 The test takes several hours with 100+ questions, but you should get the mandatory 70-75% if you study.
 Getting a real estate license is more time-consuming than anything.

 The two steps of getting your license often considered most “difficult” are the pre-licensing course and passing the real estate exam.
 So we’re going to go over what makes each of these steps hard and how to make them a bit easier.
+Each state has different requirements for getting a real estate license that we have compiled here.

 The first step toward getting your real estate license is completing your state-mandated pre-licensing course(s).
 Exactly how long you’ll spend in the classroom or traversing online modules will depend on your state’s requirements.